agcbls49/ExpressJS_NextJS_Template/README.md

 # NextJS + ExpressJS Template
 This template is for using NextJS in the frontend and ExpressJS in the backend.

-**NOTE: NextJS code is in TypeScript (default configs) and ExpressJS is in TypeScript.
+**NOTE: NextJS code and ExpressJS are both in TypeScript.
 Package installs are listed sequentially for personal tracking but can be simplified using one line installs.**

 ## Use this Template
 Click `Use this template` button and select `Create a new repository` then modify needed details.
 Install GitHub Desktop and create a folder to put this cloned project.
 In GitHub make sure that `C:\Users\YourUsername\Documents\YourFolder\` is selected as a directory and copy the url of this project.
 Once cloned, the folder will now have the following inside: